lemrey/sdk-nrf/doc/nrf/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

    :local:
    :depth: 2

-Nordic Semiconductor provides samples in which the build system uses predefined configuration (Kconfig options) by default.
+Nordic Semiconductor provides a SUIT sample (:ref:`nrf54h_suit_sample`) in which the build system uses predefined configuration.
-These Kconfig options can be updated to change the artifacts produced by the build system, customize the DFU process, and integrate the DFU solution with external build systems.
+The specified Kconfig options in the sample can be used to modify the artifacts produced by the build system, customize the DFU process, and integrate the DFU solution with external build systems.

 .. note::
     In order to customize the SUIT DFU process, we strongly recommend that you modify the values in the manifest that are associated with the ID values that are configured into the device.
     This includes both the ``class-identifier`` and ``vendor-identifier`` values found in manifest(s).

-    For more advanced use cases, you can modify values in the manifest using component types.
-    See the :ref:`ug_nrf54h20_suit_components` page for more information.
+    For additional modifications mentioned in this guide, see the :ref:`ug_nrf54h20_suit_components` page.

 This guide provides a range of instructions and details for how to modify values in the SUIT manifest.
 See the :ref:`ug_suit_customize_manifest_quick` section of this document for brief instructions on how to make modifications.